nitindhamija/Data_Structure_Algo/problem_with_pattern_and_solution.md

 TC O(n) SC O(n) in worst case of skewed n-ary tree as there will be n - 1 call stack

-- here we check if assume current root node depth as 1 then this info can be passed down to it's children and using this children will know their length and in similar fashion children of children will know their length and when we hit the leaf node we update the gloabal ans with max depth, once we have traversed the complete tree we will have our ans with max depth.
+- here we check if assume current root node depth as 1 then this info can be passed down to it's children and using this children will know their depth and in similar fashion children of children will know their depth and when we hit the leaf node we update the gloabal ans with max depth, once we have traversed the complete tree we will have our ans with max depth.
 - this is top down approach

 ```